BlackZork/mqmgateway/README.md

     converter: std.divide(10,2)
 ```

-When state is combined from multiple modbus registers:
+When a state is combined from multiple modbus registers:

 ```yaml
   state: